Omegalpha28/Lib_C/README.md

 >> my_find_prime_sup = This function finds the smallest prime number greater than or equal to nb.
 It uses "using_task06" to check for primality, incrementing number until a prime number is found, then returns that prime number.
 >> my_is_prine = This function determines if nb is a prime number.
 It returns 1 if nb is prime and 0 otherwise.
 It handles special cases for even numbers and numbers less than 2, and it uses wh_is_prime to check for divisibility by numbers starting from 3.
 >> my_str_to_word_array = This function, takes a string word and splits it into an array of words.
-Each word is separated by spaces or tabs, and the resulting array of words is returned. numlen = The function is intended to return the number of digits in the integer n, including handling negative numbers.
+Each word is separated by spaces or tabs, and the resulting array of words is returned.
+>> numlen = The function is intended to return the number of digits in the integer n, including handling negative numbers.
 >> skip_spaces = The function skip_spaces is designed to skip over leading spaces and tab characters in a string, returning a pointer to the first non-whitespace character or the end of the string if it only contains whitespace.
 >> skipstr = The function is intended to skip over a portion of a string up to a specified delimiter and then optionally handle a newline character.
 >> word_counter = The word_counter function is designed to count the number of words in a string based on spaces as delimiters.

+<h1> Standard Lic C </h1>
+>> my_strdup = The function creates a duplicate of the input string src by allocating memory for a new string and copying the contents of src into it.
+>> my_putchar = The function is a simple utility function that writes a single character to the standard output (typically the terminal).
+>> my_put_nbr = This function recursively prints an integer to the terminal and returns the number of digits in the number.
+>> my_putstr = This function prints a string to the terminal, one character at a time, until it reaches the null terminator.
+>> my_strcat = This function concatenates the source string (src) to the end of the destination string (dest) and returns the resulting combined string.
+>> my_strcmp = This function compares two strings (s1 and s2) character by character.
+It returns the difference between the first pair of characters that are not the same, or zero if the strings are equal.
+>> my_strcpy = This function copies the string str into the dest buffer, including the null terminator, and returns the dest pointer.
+>> my_strdup = This function duplicates the string src by allocating memory for a new string, copying the contents of src into it, and returning a pointer to the newly allocated string.
+>> my_strlen = This function calculates the length of the string str by counting the number of characters until it reaches the null terminator \0 and returns the length.
+>> my serrev = This function reverses the string str in place by swapping characters from the beginning and end towards the center.
+It returns the modified string.
+>> my_swap = This function swaps the values of two integers pointed to by a and b using a temporary variable.